njdart/botanyAppRepo/src/readme.txt

 password.
 That password is: *****.
 Links to Server API and Session storage are fixed.
 These need to be changed if the server changes.
+Majority of data in database is test data and so discrepencies in data are to be expected.
+For example, OS grid references and Latitude and Longitude data do not always match up on the map.

 Server
 --------------------------------------------------------------------------------